Interior regularity for two-dimensional stationary $Q$-valued maps: Analysis of the singular set

 Next we notice that $\tilde{f}$ is stationary since

 and analogously, given any admissible outer variation $\psi \in C^\infty(\Omega_x\times \R^{n}_u; \R^{n})$, we have

 Hence (4) is proven.
 (5) follows by construction.
-To deduce (6) we only observe that due to \eqref{eq:decomposition1} we have $\operatorname{card}(\spt(f(z))\ge k$ for all $z\in B_{r_0}$ and equality implies that $g_k(z)=Q_k\a{0}$ for all $k$, since the $g_k$ are average free.
-Finally (7) is an immediate consequence of the combination of Lemma \ref{lem:constantcardinalety} and Corollary \ref{cor:sing=card non continuous} below. \end{proof}
+To deduce (6) we only observe that due to \eqref{eq:decomposition1} and the first two displayed equations in the proof, we have that $\operatorname{card}(\spt(f(z))\ge K$ for all $z\in B_{r_0}$, and equality implies that $g_k(z)=Q_k\a{0}$ for all $k$, since the $g_k$ are average free.
+Arguing by contraposition, (7) is an immediate consequence of the combination of Lemma \ref{lem:constantcardinalety} and Corollary \ref{cor:sing=card non continuous} below. \end{proof}

 \begin{lemma} Let $f\colon \Omega \to \Iqs$ be continuous on a simply connected domain $\Omega\subset \R^m$ then the following are equivalent: \begin{enumerate} \item $x \mapsto \operatorname{card}(\spt(f(x))$ is constant. \item there are maps $g_j \in C^0(\Omega, \R^n)$, $j=1, \dotsc, Q$, such that $f=\sum_{j=1}^Q \a{g_j}$ and either $g_j\equiv g_i$ or $g_j(x) \neq g_i(x)$, for every $x \in \Omega$. \end{enumerate} \end{lemma} \begin{proof} Clearly (2) implies (1).
 To show that (1) implies (2), we assume that $\operatorname{card}(\spt(f(x)) \equiv K$ on $\Omega$.